berenslab/MorphoPy/paper/paper.md

 ![Node and edge related morphometric statistics. \label{fig:morphometrics}](./figures/fig_morphometrics.png)

 Additionally, it is possible to query the entire _morphometric distribution_ of each statistic either in form of a histogram or as a
-Gaussian kernel density estimate (kde).
-Fig. \autoref{fig:morphdist}, for example, shows the kde of radial distances, branch angles and their combination for the dendrites shown in \autoref{fig:plot}.
+Gaussian kernel density estimate (kde). \autoref{fig:morphdist}, for example, shows the kde of radial distances, branch angles and their combination for the dendrites shown in \autoref{fig:plot}.

 ![Kernel density estimate of branch angles as a function of the radial distance from the soma. \label{fig:morphdist}](./figures/2D_morph_dist.png)